 Born in Zagreb in 1983, Vinko Zgaga graduated with a degree in Anthropology and English Language and Literature at the University of Zagreb’s Faculty of Humanities and Social Sciences.
 He teaches English language and translation courses at the Faculty’s English Department.
 In his fifteen years as a translator, he has translated everything from Tennessee Williams plays to speculative fiction to reality television, but his favorite professional challenge remains working with young Croatian authors, translating their work and presenting it to international audiences.

-- Franjo Tudjman was the first president of the Republic of Croatia, in office from 1991 until his death in 1999.
+- Jump Up Franjo Tudjman was the first president of the Republic of Croatia, in office from 1991 until his death in 1999.
 His rule is remembered, among other things, for various authoritarian and undemocratic tendencies.